So, what does marketing mean?

 Notice how important it is to do marketing ‘profitably’.
 Sure, you could sell a lot more of whatever you are selling but what if you are burning a hole in your pocket while doing that?

-‘Satisfying’ the customer needs encompasses everything from creating, communicating and delivering offerings that have some value for the customer.
+‘Satisfying’ the customer’s needs encompasses everything from creating, communicating and delivering offerings that have some value for the customer.

 ‘Identifying’ is definitely the bread and butter of a marketer.
 You as a marketer have to identify what your customers are asking for.

 The most charismatic part of this definition is the word ‘anticipating’.
+And here lies the essence of the question what does Marketing mean.
 Are you ahead of the curve and can you understand what the customer wants before she knows she wants it?